BenjaminAbt/BenjaminAbt/README.md

 I'm Ben!

-I work as Architect and Developer on Cloud- and Hybrid-Platforms with Azure, IoT and .NET with focus of scalability and sustainability.
+I work as Principal Software Engineer @ Medialesson on Cloud- and Hybrid-Platforms with Azure, IoT and .NET with focus of scalability and sustainability.

 ---